Have your say about carers' services!

 Discounts are available for multiple copies - please contact us for more details.
 We aim to despatch orders within 48 hours.

-The three-year ESTEEM (Effective Support for Self Help/Mutual aid groups) research project began in May 2010.
+The three-year ESTEEM (Effective Support for Self Help/Mutual aid groups) research began in May 2010.
 Funded by the Big Lottery, the project is a partnership between Self Help Nottingham and Nottinghamshire, Anglia Ruskin University and the University of Nottingham.

 The aim of the study, which was carried out by researchers at Nottingham University and Anglia Ruskin University, was to look at ways practitioners can best support local self help groups.